zlatanvasovic/hackwork/README.md

 > Layout-based PHP micro-framework for full-stack HTML5 sites

+Hackwok is a layout-based PHP micro-framework made for HTML5 sites.
 You can also make HTML4 sites with Hackwork, don't worry.

-Minimum PHP version is 5.2.17.
+Minimal required PHP version is 5.3.
+Hackwork may work on 5.2 also, but it's not officially supported.

 ## Table of contents